-- The North Carolina Chapter held a job fair for its members. - The job fair provided an opportunity for a number of qualified individuals to connect with companies working in the performance contracting space and find gainful employment working in this area. - The Florida Chapter developed and implemented a five-year (program) plan for its activities. - Numerous Chapters have held events to celebrate high visibility projects.
+- The North Carolina Chapter held a job fair for its members. - The job fair provided an opportunity for a number of qualified individuals to connect with companies working in the performance contracting space and find gainful employment working in this area. - The Florida Chapter developed and implemented a five-year (program) plan for its activities.

+- Numerous Chapters have held events to celebrate high visibility projects.
 The Arizona Chapter conducted tours of a GESPC project/building as part of an Earth Day event. - The Colorado Chapter has explored ways to expand GESPC (i.e. agriculture, private sector, etc). - The Pennsylvania and Nevada Chapters have produced their own Chapter newsletter. - Massachusetts has held events for political dignitaries when projects are completed. - Several Chapters have focused on organization growth and have pursued getting the entire supplychain involved.
-Delaware Chapter even has a membership committee whose purpose is to help grow the organization. - In 2013, the Pennsylvania Chapter pledged its chapter funds and volunteer hours as matching funds as part of a grant application.
-Although the application was unsuccessful it demonstrates the opportunities that exist for Chapters to leverage their organization to have a larger impact. - In 2014, the Arizona Chapter presented in conjunction with the state's procurement office as part of a meeting to discuss the RFQ for pre-qualified vendors demonstrating a role for the Chapter in organizing and presenting on specific topic areas that are relevant to both the public and private sectors. - In 2014, the Georgia Chapter helped a city in its state with background information as it planned a benchmarking ordinance.
+The Delaware Chapter has a membership committee whose purpose is to help grow the organization. - In 2013, the Pennsylvania Chapter pledged its chapter funds and volunteer hours as matching funds as part of a grant application.
+Although the application was unsuccessful it demonstrates the opportunities that exist for Chapters to leverage their organization to have a larger impact. - In 2014, the Arizona Chapter presented in conjunction with the state's procurement office as part of a meeting to discuss the RFQ for pre-qualified vendors demonstrating a role for the Chapter in organizing and presenting on specific topic areas that are relevant to both the public and private sectors. - In 2014, the Georgia Chapter helped a city with background information as it planned a benchmarking ordinance.
 The effort of the Chapter is in support of outreach activities that are beneficial to both public and private sectors. - The Delaware ESC Chapter and members participated in a 2015 working group that was assembled by the Delaware Sustainable Energy Utility to address the key findings from the first bond issue by the SEU supporting GESPC. - The Utah ESC Chapter put together a strategy committee in 2016 to develop a roadmap for outreach efforts with stakeholders to educate them on GESPC. - The Colorado ESC Chapter held a statewide workshop in the Spring of 2017 to increase awareness of GESPC in the state. - In March 2017, the ESC conducted a four-day GESPC technical assistance workshop in Arizona with a team representing the State finance, procurement, legal and landlord agencies. - Twice in 2017, the Nevada ESC Chapter, in partnership with the Nevada Governor's Office of Energy (GOE), held half-day workshops in support of the use of GESPC in Nevada.
 The second workshop was held prior to the National ESC Conference held August 10-11, 2017 in Henderson, Nevada. - Seventeen ESC State Chapters developed and distributed "2016 Year in Review" newsletters to highlight successful projects and policy changes in each state during the previous year. - The Delaware ESC Chapter identified job creation as a benefit of GESPC that could be marketed.
-In 2017 the Chapter developed a jobs calculator to count jobs related to GESPC projects in the state.
+In 2017 the Chapter developed a jobs calculator to count jobs related to GESPC projects in the state. - In 2019, the Texas ESC Chapter exhibited at the Texas Energy Summit and promoted the GESPC business model. - The Indiana ESC Chapter participated in the state's 2019 Legislative Day at the Indiana Statehouse.
+ESC members reached out educate decision-makers on the GESPC process and successes in the state. - In 2019 the Nevada Chapter continued its tradition of holding half-day workshops in support of the use of GESPC by conducting a water workshop for end-users.